TheHive-Project/TheHiveDocs/TheHive4/README.md

 - We strongly recommend using Apache Cassandra as a scalable and fault-tolerant database;

-- For files, local filesystem is a god and simple choice.
+- For files, local filesystem is a good and simple choice.

 For cluster configuration, we strongly recommends using Apache Hadoop as a distributed filesystem to store files.